What is Marble Stone?

 Marble Countertops Care

-Daily care of your marble requires warm water and a mild dish soap followed by a microfiber towel to shine your stone.
-Treat your countertops like your hands and avoid abrasive, acidic cleaners or bleach that can strip the sealer and etch the stone.
+Daily care of your marble requires warm water and a mild amount of dish soap followed by a microfiber towel to shine your stone.
+Treat your marble countertops like your hands and avoid abrasive, acidic cleaners or bleach that can strip the sealer and etch the stone.

 Sealing Marble Countertops